 Plagiarism does not necessarily apply only to copy/paste as there are other types of plagiarism as well.
 People who indulge in getting by with plagiarism have realized that copy/pasting is easy to trap.
 Therefore they have experimented with other types of plagiarism.
 They put in this effort just to try and fool the teacher or their audience and of course the popular plagiarism websites.

-Style Plagiarism: This happens when you read an article and you like it and you decide to follow the same writing style.
-You may not be actually plagiarizing what the original topic of the paper is; but you might be so caught up in following the writing style that you fail to put your own point across.
+This happens when you read an article and you like it and you decide to follow the same writing style.
+You may not be actually plagiarizing what the original topic of the paper is, but you might be so caught up in following the writing style that you fail to put your own point across.

-Metaphors: At times we use metaphors to make comparisons to try and explain something by simplifying it or associating it with something else.
-However if you are using someone else’s metaphor you should put it in quotes and name the author.
+At times we use metaphors to make comparisons to try and explain something by simplifying it or associating it with something else.
+However, if you are using someone else’s metaphor you should put it in quotes and name the author.

 Plagiarism can be deliberate or accidental.
-If you have deliberately and knowingly done plagiarism then it’s cheating; but if it happens accidently you will still get blamed for it.
-Therefore, the best way to avoid plagiarism is by using a good duplicate/plagiarism checker to be absolutely sure that your work is plagiarism free.
+If you have deliberately and knowingly done plagiarism then it’s cheating, but if it happens accidentally you will still get blamed for it.
+Therefore, the best way to avoid plagiarism is by using a good plagiarism checker to be absolutely sure that your work is plagiarism free.